bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 Takes SPR binding data and reformats the data into an Excel file for upload to Dotmatics through Broad's ADLP data upload portal.

 ## Environment Setup (Skip this section if done before)
 __Follow the steps below for initial setup.
-If initial setup was conducted previously, skip to next section of this document by clicking link:__ [link](https://github.com/bfulroth/SPR_Create_Dotmatics_ADLP_File/blob/master/README.md#create-spr-setup-file-for-dose-response-experiment).
+If initial setup was conducted previously, skip to next section of this document by clicking__ [link](https://github.com/bfulroth/SPR_Create_Dotmatics_ADLP_File/blob/master/README.md#create-spr-setup-file-for-dose-response-experiment).

 _Take Note: The following procedure has been tested for Mac OS.
 Different commands are needed for Windows._